 Another great way to improve sales and average order value is to offer discounts based on the quantity purchased of a specific product.
 These discounts can be structured any number of ways, including a flat rate, a fixed percentage, or a sliding scale.

-This can be especially advantageous to ecommerce websites that are looking to sell both to the average consumer as well as distributors and merchants that need to buy in bulk.
+This can be especially advantageous to eCommerce websites that are looking to sell both to the average consumer as well as distributors and merchants that need to buy in bulk.
 You can setup your quantity discount structure such that those looking to purchase in bulk do not have to contact you directly to negotiate a price.
 The more automation your website has in this regard, the more labor hours your company can allot to innovation and growth.
 If your website doesn't have this type of capability, talk with a website designer about adding on the functionality.

 #5 - Offering Reward Points